 If a person is experiencing comorbid mental health difficulties in addition to an eating disorder, treatment for this comorbid mental health condition should occur under the EDP psychological treatment services.
 If a person has an EDP in place, the development or review of a Mental Health Care Plan should not occur unless there are exceptional circumstances.
 See page 190 of the full Medicare Benefits Schedule Book for further information.

-Please see [insert link to main Medicare NEDC page] for more information about Mental Health Care Plans and Chronic Disease Management Plans.
+Please see Medicare items webpage for more information about Mental Health Care Plans and Chronic Disease Management Plans.

 An EDP is developed by a GP or medical practitioner (items 90250-90257), consultant psychiatrist (items 90260-90262) or consultant paediatrician (items 90261-90263).
 See the MBS Quick Reference Guide for more information.

 The full Medicare Schedule Book can be accessed online.
 Content relating to eating disorders can be found in the following sections:

 • Pages 183-196 - General explanatory notes, patient eligibility, overview of items, EDE-Q, telehealth, requirements for medical practitioners in the development and review of EDPs, requirements for provision of psychological treatment services

 • Pages 346-359 - Item specific information for GPs and other Medical Practitioners

 • Pages 1378-1394 - Item specific information for Dietitians

 • Pages 1384-1386 - Occupational Therapists